 What are the benefits of recycling?

 One way to understand why recycling is important is by examining what happens when something isn’t recycled.
-An aluminum can, a plastic bottle, an iPhone or a car all took a lot of energy and resources to create.
+An aluminium can, a plastic bottle, an iPhone or a car all took a lot of energy and resources to create.

 After the gas is piped or the crude moved - a risky proposition in the best of circumstances but even dicier if extracted in a sensitive area like the arctic or an unstable one like the Middle East - producing and refining that ethylene further requires massive amounts of energy.